Commentaries on

 In Scene 9, Enobarbus dies reasserting his admiration for Antony: “Forgive me in thine own particular, / But let the world rank me in register / A master-leaver and a fugitive,” he prays, and his beloved general’s name is the last word he utters.
 (1040-41, 4.10.21-23).
 Friendship between men, or amicitia perfecta, [25] was among the highest Roman values, and it is this value that Enobarbus realizes he has sordidly betrayed.

-In Scene 11, Caesar announces that he will fight Antony at sea one last time (1041, 4.11.1-4).
+In Scene 11, Octavius announces that he will fight Antony at sea one last time (1041, 4.11.1-4).
+This decision seems as ill-advised as the previous one favoring a sea-fight.

 Act 4, Scene 12 (1041-42, the Egyptian fleet again cuts and runs, deserting Antony, who becomes enraged with Cleopatra and even says he means to kill her.)

-The Egyptian fleet again deserts Antony (1042, 4.12.9-13), even going over to Caesar’s side.
-Upon this betrayal, Antony declares Cleopatra a “Triple-turned whore” (1042, 4.13.13) and himself betrayed and finished, defeated by a cowardly queen and a journeyman politician: “O sun, thy uprise shall I see no more. / Fortune and Antony part here” (1042, 4.13.18-19).
-He is so infuriated with her that he seethes, “The witch shall die” (1042, 4.13.47) and for a moment imagines her at the mercy of the Roman plebeians (1042, 4.13.33-34).
+The Egyptian fleet again deserts Antony, even going over to Octavius’s side (1042, 4.12.9-13).
+Upon this betrayal, Antony declares Cleopatra a “Triple-turned whore” (1042, 4.13.13).
+He says that he is now betrayed and finished, defeated by a cowardly queen and a journeyman politician: “O sun, thy uprise shall I see no more. / Fortune and Antony part here” (1042, 4.13.18-19).
+He is so infuriated with her that he seethes, “The witch shall die” (1042, 4.13.47).
+For a moment, he imagines her at the mercy of the Roman plebeians.
+He barks at her, “Most monster-like be shown / For poor’st diminutives, for dolts …” (1042, 4.13.33-34).

 Act 4, Scenes 13 (1043, Charmian advises the frightened Cleopatra to hide inside one of her monuments and play dead to avoid Antony’s wrath.)

-Charmian advises Cleopatra to hide in a monument, and send false word of her death.
-The Queen agrees.
-(1043, 4.13.3-4).
+Charmian advises Cleopatra to hide in a monument, and send false word of her death: “To the monument! / There lock yourself, and send him word that you are dead” (1043, 4.13.3-4).
+The Queen agrees to Charmian’s plan.

-Antony continues to lament what he considers Cleopatra’s betrayal, admitting that he “made these wars” for no one but Egypt and her (1043, 4.15.15).
+Antony continues to lament what he considers Cleopatra’s betrayal, saying, “She has robbed me of my sword (1043, 4.14.23) and admitting that he “made these wars” for no one but Egypt and her (1043, 4.15.15).
 When he hears that she has supposedly committed suicide, however, he is again instantly reconciled: “I will o’ertake thee, Cleopatra, and / Weep for my pardon” (1044, 4.15.44-45).
-She has shown him the way in conquering herself, he thinks (1044, 4.15.57-62), and thereupon makes a botched attempt to fall on his sword after his servant Eros commits suicide rather than assist his master in dying (1045, 4.15.93-94).
+In conquering herself, thinks Antony, she has shown him the way (1044, 4.15.57-62).
+He then makes a botched attempt to fall on his sword after his servant Eros commits suicide rather than assist his master in dying (1045, 4.15.93-94).

-Antony and Cleopatra are together for one final scene, and when he tries to get her to seek safety and honor in Caesar, she bravely points out that “honor” and “safety” don’t go together (1048, 4.15.49).
+Antony and Cleopatra are together for one final scene, and when he tries to get her to seek safety and honor in Octavius, she bravely points out that “honor” and “safety” don’t go together (1048, 4.15.49).
 That has long been the creed Antony has followed, for better or for worse.
 Antony falls back on the classical notion that glory is a matter of what your peers and descendants think of you.
-[22] His wretched present, he trusts, will not blot out the glorious remembrance he has earned by his brave deeds in the past: “please your thoughts / In feeding them with those my former fortunes …” (1048, 4.16.54-55; see 53-61).
+[27] His wretched present, he trusts, will not blot out the glorious remembrance he has earned by his brave deeds in the past: “please your thoughts / In feeding them with those my former fortunes …” (1048, 4.16.54-55; see 53-61 inclusive).

 ACT 5